georgebarwood/RustWeb2/README.md

 Optional Features
 =================
-mt-tokio enables the multi-threaded tokio runtime.
+mt-tokio enables the multi-threaded tokio runtime (enabled by default).

 unsafe-optim enables unsafe optimisations (should not cause any problem, but programmers are fallible).

-For example this will install rustweb2 with multi-threaded tokio runtime and unsafe optimisations enabled:
+For example this will install rustweb2 with unsafe optimisations enabled:

-cargo install rustweb2 -F mt-tokio,unsafe-optim
+cargo install rustweb2 -F unsafe-optim

 Links
 =====